 E-Learning Queen: Mobile Learning: Is It Doing What It’s Supposed To?

 SEPTEMBER 26, 2010

 skip to main | skip to sidebar E-Learning Queen E-Learning Queen focuses on distance training and education, from instructional design to e-learning and mobile solutions, and pays attention to psychological, social, and cultural factors.

 Rapid Prototyping for Mobile Learning Applications – I

 AUGUST 12, 2010

 As we move more and more into the mobile space, we’ve found that there are several things very different from conventional courseware.
 One of the things that come to my mind right away is that in mobile, we are doing away with storyboards.
 Content is viewed differently, it’s data that has to be managed and rendered within the limitations placed by a variety of mobile devices.

 JUNE 24, 2010

 The iPhone’s revolutionary user interface has changed the way we look at mobile devices.
 The iPhone SDK let’s you create native applications for the device.
 It can use all the native features of the device provided the API is available in SDK.
-The application is deployed on some other server and not on actual IPhone device.
-This is the first.
-E.g. Mail.
-Folders.

 Beyond the basics of mobile device rollouts: ideas for the learning environment